 If the student is a graduate student beyond the first payment period, he or she must have a cumulative graduate GA oaf at least 3.25 on a 4.0.

 If the required grade point is not reached by the end of the next regular semester, the scholarship is dropped.
-In the event the student later raises the GPA to the required level, a written appeal for reinstatement of the scholarship may be made to the Director of Student Financial Services (with the exception of Trustee Scholarships which cannot be reinstated once they have been dropped).
+In the event the student later raises the GPA to the required level, a written appeal for reinstatement of the scholarship may be made to the Director of Student Financial Services.

 |SCHOLARSHIP/GRANT||CUMULATIVE GRADE POINT REQUIRED|